chris-townsend/PP4-Kitchen_Tales/README.md

 ### Delete Comment
 ![Delete comment page](docs/features/images/features-delete-comment.webp)

-- Users have the ability to delete their comments by clicking on the bin icon next to the comment's display.
+- Users can delete their comments by clicking on the bin icon next to the comment's display.
 This will prompt a confirmation page, giving the user the option to cancel or proceed with the deletion.
 If the user chooses to delete the comment, they will receive a success message confirming the deletion.

 ![Delete comment alert](docs/features/images/kitchen-tales-alert-delete-comment.webp)